hellostealth/stealth/docs/02-local-development.md

 First, download ngrok here: https://ngrok.com/download

-After you download ngrok, start your Stealth server.
-Once Stealth is started, you can open up a public tunnel to your stealth server and port (default 3000) like this:
+After you download ngrok, start your Stealth server as detailed above.
+Once Stealth is started, you can open up a public tunnel to your Stealth server and port (default 5000) like this:

-`ngrok http 3000`
+`ngrok http 5000`

 ngrok should then display a unique ngrok local tunnel URL to your machine.